Barrie, Ontario Garden Guide: Planting Dates, Frost Dates and Growing Season

 Cauliflower is usually one of the easier crops to grow here.

-Barrie usually gives cucumbers enough season that maturity is rarely the hard part.
+Barrie usually gives kale enough season that maturity is rarely the hard part.

 Lettuce